 Thank you to everyone who came to Antitrust, UCL and Privacy Section's Second Annual "Celebrating Women in Competition Law in California" in San Francisco on March 8!
 Our moderator was Honorable Mary E. Wiss, Complex Litigation, San Francisco Superior Court.
 Speakers included Patricia Brink, Antitrust Division, United States Department of Justice; Lin Kahn, Federal Trade Commission; Heather Tewksbury, Partner, WilmerHale; Bonny Sweeney, Partner, Hausfeld LLP; and Lindsay Lutz, Legal Director, Antitrust and Regulatory, eBay.

-The Executive Committee of the Antitrust, UCL & Privacy Section of the California Lawyers Association is thrilled to announce its selection of Bruce L. Simon of Pearson, Simon & Warshaw, LLP as the 2018 “Antitrust Lawyer of the Year.”
+UC Hastings College of the Law The Executive Committee of the Antitrust, UCL & Privacy Section of the California Lawyers Association is thrilled to announce its selection of Bruce L. Simon of Pearson, Simon & Warshaw, LLP as the 2018 “Antitrust Lawyer of the Year.”
 For those who practice in the field of antitrust law, Bruce needs no introduction.
 He is one of the leading antitrust lawyers not just in California, but nationwide.
 He has been appointed lead counsel for plaintiffs in many antitrust cases with national and global impact, and has secured billions of dollars in settlements for businesses and consumers.

 One of his particularly notable cases is In Re: Credit Default Swaps Antitrust Litigation, a case alleging a conspiracy among the world’s largest banks to maintain opacity of the credit default swaps market as a means of maintaining supra-competitive prices of bid/ask spreads.
 As Co-Lead Counsel, Bruce was instrumental in achieving a landmark settlement amounting to $1.86 billion.
 It is one of the largest civil antitrust settlements in history.